Nat Langham: Early life

-Stephen Nathaniel Langham was born to Nathaniel and Mary Langham, frame knitters of stockings, amidst the slum-like conditions of Cross Keys Yard on Upper Castle Street in Hinckley, Leicestershire in May of 1820.
+Stephen Nathaniel Langham was born to Nathaniel and Mary Langham, frame knitters of stockings, amidst the slum-like conditions of Cross Keys Yard on Upper Castle Street in Hinckley, Leicestershire in May 1820.
 He always spoke with a speech impediment, the result of a childhood incident when at eight he stole a hot potato from a market stall—caught in the act, the vendor thrust the steaming potato into his mouth, causing severe permanent tissue scarring.
 He said later in his life that he laboured in the fields as a child but this may have been a story he invented as a result of the shame and resentment he felt from the impoverished urban environs of his early life.
 Sources concur that he later made his way to Leicester where he was hired to help deliver goods by horse and cart.
 He started to box in the early 1840s, fighting with "rural roughs".

 Langham grew to around 5 ft 10 in tall, and 11 stone in weight.
 The poverty he experienced in his childhood caused him to suffer ill health all his life, and he was said to have weak lungs.